andro2157/DiscordTokenProtector/README.md

   <img width="500" src="Assets/DiscordTokenProtectorUI.png">
 </p>

 This project is still under development!
-You might face some unstability issues!\
+You might face some instability issues!\
 This is in **NO** way a perfect solution against Discord token grabbers.
 But this will protect you against most token grabbers:
 - (Most common) LevelDB reading *(from the beginning)*